queeno/dob-api/README.md

 The *db* package includes two implementation of this interface:
 - **DynamoDB**, which provides AWS DynamoDB support
 - **Bolt**, which provides [Bolt](https://github.com/boltdb/bolt) support.
-Bolt is a lightweight, minimal and simple database written in go and included in a file.
+Bolt is a lightweight, minimal and simple database written in go.
+Data is stored in a local file.

 The *app* package contains the main functionality of the project.
 In other words, it contains the functions that elaborate response for a given query.